 Key point

-SCM (and ITAM) could manage our resources, upstream providers" resources, and downstream consumers" resources.
+SCM (and ITAM) could manage our resources, upstream providers’ resources, and downstream consumers’ resources.

 Terms

-CMS and CMDB are used interchangeably a lot, both in PeopleCert"s publications and in the wider industry.
-Sometimes organisations will define the CMS as the organisation"s CMDBs and AMDBs (though ITIL 4 uses the term "asset register" instead of "asset management database", and in a few places "CI register" instead of "configuration management database").
+Sometimes organisations will define the CMS as the organisation’s CMDBs and AMDBs (though ITIL 4 uses the term “asset register” instead of “asset management database”).

 § 2.1 Purpose and description